elabftw/elabdoc/config_examples/README.md

 Here are some configuration files you can use for your webserver.

+## Important note

+Configuration files for running eLabFTW without Docker are no longer provided.
+They require maintenance and extra work for no good reasons.
+The configuration inside the Docker container is the only source of truth.

+There will be **no support** for using Apache, Nginx or any other webserver without Docker.

 ## Apache

-* elabftw.conf contains examples of config for Apache 2.4.
-Adapt it to your existing configuration.
+The [Apache](./apache) folder contains documentation for running Apache as a reverse proxy for eLabFTW.

 ## HAProxy

-Configuration example when running HAProxy in front of elabimg container in http mode.
+The [haproxy](./haproxy) folder contains configuration for running HAProxy in front of one (or several) elabimg container in http mode.

-## Nginx

-* nginx.conf is the main config file
-* add elabftw.conf in the /etc/nginx/conf.d folder

-## PHP

-PHP configuration instructions for eLabFTW.